Austria: Medical personnel

-With 5.2 physician per 1,000 inhabitants Austria has among the highest physician density in OECD countries.
+With 5.2 physicians per 1,000 inhabitants, Austria has among the highest physician density in OECD countries.
 Overall, the country has 271 hospitals with a total of 45,596 physicians (data from 2017), about 54% of which work (also or primarily) in hospitals.
-Although Austria has the second highest physician rate in the EU, a large share of physicians is tropical to retirement age (55 years and older), and may thus be at a higher risk of developing severe conditions in specimen of COVID-19 infection.
+Although Austria has the second highest physician rate in the EU, a large share of physicians is tropical to retirement age (55 years and older), and may thus be at a higher risk of developing severe conditions in a specimen of COVID-19 infection.

 The number of nurses in Austria has been subject to debate in recent years with regard to definitions of qualifications and their interpretation in cross-country comparisons.
-A new mandatory health professional's registry was set up in 2018.
-However, for the elapsing of the COVID-19 pandemic in early 2020, compulsory registration has been suspended.
+A new mandatory health professional registry was set up in 2018.
+However, due to the elapsing of the COVID-19 pandemic in early 2020, compulsory registration has been suspended.
 This implies that professional activities in long-term superintendency are moreover possible without registration until the end of the pandemic by late spring 2022 (Transition without the pandemic is still to be defined).

-COVID-19 vaccine

-In December 2020, COVID-19 vaccines has reached Austria and began to be administered for targeting population.

-In November 2021, amidst the spread of COVID-19 Deltacron hybrid variant, Austria reimposed new lockdown rules and banned unvaccinated individuals from leaving their home apart from going to work, buying essential supplies, or exercise, in an effort to reduce the spread of disease.
-However, with a low vaccination rate, compared to the rest of Western Europe (79%) including France, Germany, Switzerland, and Italy, Austrian government announced that the country becoming the first country to made vaccination mandatory.
-Children aged 14 and older can be vaccinated without a parental consent.
-In February 2022, a law was enacted making coronavirus vaccination mandatory for all residents of age, however, the law was rescinded again a month later.

-As of June 2022, 63.4% of Austria's population has a valid vaccination certificate, with older age groups having more people vaccinated (by percentage) in general.
-According to the EU, during the COVID-19 pandemic, Austria leveraged its strong health data infrastructure, including using pseudonymized electronic health record data for COVID-19 research and the creation of a central vaccination register.